 The ending has also been altered for the film to give some closure to Connor’s story and allowing his family a chance to heal from seeing that their son had more depth than we’ve shown in the stage show.
 Personally, I hated this.
 While it gives us a lovely song in A Little Closer, sung beautifully by both Connor and Evan, I’d keep have the original songs over these additional scenes.
 It also changes Connor’s character from the original stage show.
 He’s allowed to still be an arsehole, that doesn’t take away from the fact that his death still brought on a movement that helped many others.

 The movie, as a whole, feels very uneven and the movie feels long.
 When it’s good, it’s good and when it’s off, it really drags.
 Even the emotional duet between Evan and Zoe, like Rewrite The Stars between Phillip and Anne in The Greatest Showman (2017), Only Us is the big musical love scene and it should feel grand.
 But it’s small, contained and ultimately underwhelming, I guess one could argue more realistic but if you’re going to go for it in a musical, really go for it!
 Make me get caught up in the romance.
+When the camera cuts to other locations, it’s engaging but having the two just sing to each other isn’t … and because they end on that same location, we also have no concept if any time has gone by at all.
+It’s like the beginning of a relationship that continues into six months and then returns back to the beginning.
+It would be like if all the characters in Les Mis’ One Day More began their match and then the scene returned to them pre-march … it makes no sense from a story perspective

 I understand that it’s a film and film works differently.
 It’s a different medium.
 The stage show in comparison is very minimal in its set design, so I get why this needs to be changed, but changes should enhance not takeaway.
 I see it working better as a drama the way it is now than a musical – and this is coming from someone who loves musicals and the Dear Evan Hansen soundtrack.
+The songs should continue to move the story along and not stop dead for a musical number.
+For example, in So Big / So Small was the perfect opportunity to visually story tell, but instead, the camera holds on Julianne Moore as she sings.
+It doesn’t add anything.

 However, I don’t want to focus on only the negative because there was a lot I liked as well.
 I cried within the first thirty minutes, and by the end, three lots of tears had fallen – and this is coming from me who rarely cries in movies (again, this musical means a lot to me).
 You’re meant to feel.